Governance Framework

 The Board

-The Board is chaired by Atul Gupta and meets a minimum of four times a year.
-The Board is collectively responsible to shareholders for the long-term success of the Group.
-This is achieved by reviewing trading performance, budgets and funding, setting and monitoring the Groups strategic objectives, reviewing acquisition opportunities and engaging with stakeholders.
-The Board is supported by a number of committees whose Terms of reference (TORs) are available on our website.
+The Board is chaired by Stephen Whyte as from 14 February 2023.
+The Board is collectively responsible to stakeholders for the long-term success of the Group.
+This is achieved by reviewing trading performance, budgets and funding, setting and monitoring the Group’s strategic objectives, reviewing acquisition opportunities and engaging with stakeholders.
+The Board is supported by a number

 Chairman